 "Xpress Install" will automatically scan your system and then list all of the drivers that are recommended to install.
 You can click the Xpress Install button and "Xpress Install" will install all of the selected drivers.
-Or click the arrow on the individually install the drivers you need.
+Or click the arrow Order icon to individually install the drivers you need.